 Verse 1-"To the angel of the church in Ephesus write: These are the words of him who holds the seven stars in his right hand and walks among the seven golden lampstands."

 The first thing that strikes us about this letter is the symbolic language--the "angels," the "stars," the "golden lampstands."
 What do these symbols mean?
-Look back to 1:20 and we'll find out:

-"The mystery of the seven stars that you saw in my right hand and of the seven golden lampstands is this: The seven stars are the angels of the seven churches, and the seven lampstands are the seven churches."
-The lampstands represent the seven churches in Asia Minor.
-Who is the "angel" of the church?
+Look back to 1:20 and we'll find out: "The mystery of the seven stars that you saw in my right hand and of the seven golden lampstands is this: The seven stars are the angels of the seven churches, and the seven lampstands are the seven churches."

+So the lampstands represent the seven churches in Asia Minor.
+And who is the "angel" of the church?
 By definition, the word angelo means "messenger."
-Some have suggested it could refer to the guardian angel.
-More likely is that it refers to the leader of the church, or possibly to the prevailing spirit of the church.1
+Some have suggested it could refer to the church's guardian angel, or possibly to the prevailing spirit of the church.2.
+More likely, it refers to the leader or servant or delegate of the church that first received the letter from John (who was on Patmos) and took it back to the church in Ephesus.3